-The ideal kitchen chimney height from the electric stove and the factors to consider when choosing the height are discussed in this article.
+The ideal kitchen chimney height from the electric stove and the factors to consider when choosing the height is discussed in this article.

 Importance of Chimney Height Calculation